 What is the Net Promoter Score (NPS)?

-Net Promoter Score (NPS) refers to the metric developed by management consultant Fred Reichheld in the year 2003 with the objective to measure customer loyalty.
-It can be anything between a low of -100 (all customers are detractors) to a high of 100 (all customers are promoters), which indicates the willingness of customers to recommend a particular product or service to others.
+Net Promoter Score (NPS) refers to the metric developed by management consultant Fred Reichheld in 2003 to measure customer loyalty.
+It can be anything from a low of -100 (all customers are detractors) to a high of 100 (all customers are promoters), which indicates the willingness of customers to recommend a particular product or service to others.

 Explanation

-- NPS helps in assessing the probability that a customer would endorse a particular company or its product and service to his or her colleagues, friends, or relatives.
+- Net Promoter Score (NPS) helps assess the probability of endorsing a particular company or its product and service to colleagues, friends, or relatives.

-- The underlying idea is that if the customer likes a product or a particular company, they would share their experience with the people they know.
+- The underlying idea is that if customers like a particular product or company, they share their experience with those they know.

-- Typically, the customers are surveyed, and they are required to respond to a single question – “How likely are you to recommend our company or product or service to a friend or colleague?” and provide a score on an 11-point rating scale, where 0 indicates that they are not at all likely to recommend and 10 indicates that they are extremely likely.
+- Typically, the customers are surveyed, and they are required to respond to one question, "How likely are you to recommend our company or product or service to a friend or colleague?" and provide a score on an 11-point rating scale, where 0 indicates that they are not at all likely to recommend and 10 suggests that they are extremely reasonable.

 How Does Net Promoter Score Work?

-- Promoters: They are loyal customers who keep buying and recommending to others that fuels growth.
+- Promoters: They are loyal customers who keep buying and recommending to others, fueling growth.
 These enthusiasts give scores in the range of 9-10.

 - Passives: They are satisfied customers but not very enthusiastic and, as such, are vulnerable to competitive offerings.
 They give a score in the range of 7-8.

-- Detractors: They are unhappy customers who spread negative word-of-mouth that damage brand image.
+- Detractors: They are unhappy customers who spread negative word-of-mouth that damages the brand image.
 They give a score of less than 6.

 How to Calculate Net Promoter Score?